-Use Cornell's virtual private network (VPN) service when you need to connect to campus resources that would otherwise be unavailable from distant networks, such as file servers and print services.
+Use Cornell's virtual private network (VPN) service when you need to connect to IT resources hosted on-campus, resources that would otherwise be unavailable from distant networks.
 CU VPN provides an added layer of security for accessing services hosted on Cornell's campus networks.
-This is useful when you're connecting via a network that may not be entirely secure, such as a hotel or airport network.

-- Encrypts network traffic between your computer and the Cornell campus network to protect against electronic eavesdropping.
+- Encrypts network traffic between your computer and the Cornell IT resources hosted on-campus to protect against electronic eavesdropping.

-- Provides secure access to campus resources that would otherwise be unavailable from distant networks.
+- Provides secure access to IT resources hosted on-campus that would otherwise be unavailable from distant networks.

 Who Can Use CU VPN